-CSEM or UWS\ writing course (4 credits) Language or other Core Requirement (4 credits) Fun/Exploratory Course (4 credits) Course towards a possible Major or Minor (4 credits) HWL-1a (0 credits, first semester requirement) This is one example of how you may want to structure your schedule in your first semester. \Please note: Due to space availability, you may not get into a UWS sections in your first semester.
+CSEM or FYS writing course (4 credits) Language or other Core Requirement (4 credits) Fun/Exploratory Course (4 credits) Course towards a planned Major or Minor (4 credits) HWL-1 (0 credits, first semester requirement) This is one example of how you may want to structure your schedule in your first semester.
+Please note: Due to space availability, you may not get into a FYS sections in your first semester.
 If this is the case you will be able to take it in the spring semester.
 Sample Schedule 1 Sample 1 is an image of student "Parker's" schedule.
 Parker is interested in pursuing pre-health coursework because they want to be a doctor and intend to apply to medical school after graduation.
 They are not yet sure of their major, but they are leaning toward Biology or Health: Science, Society, and Policy (HSSP).
-They will register for: Chemistry 11a, Chemistry 18a, Biology 14a, UWS or CSEM, French 20, and HWL-1a.
+They will register for: Chemistry 11a, Chemistry 18a, Biology 14a, FYS or CSEM, Italian 30a, and HWL-1.
 Explanation:

 CHEM 11 & 18: These introductory courses begin a year-long sequence of general chemistry lecture (CHEM 11) and lab (CHEM 18).
 A background in general chemistry is required for pre-health careers and most science majors, including Biology.
 General chemistry can also fulfill HSSP requirements.
 Additionally, general chemistry is a prerequisite for more advanced chemistry courses that are also required for medical school and some majors.
-BIOL 14a: This introductory course in genetics is a required course for pre-health, Biology, and HSSP.
+BIOL 14a: This introductory course in genetics is a required course for pre-health, Biology and HSSP.
 Along with BIOL 15b, BIOL 14a is a prerequisite for required biology labs and other advanced coursework, so it is helpful to take these courses in your first year.
-French 20: Parker took French in high school and took the placement test to place into this level.
+Italian 30a: Parker took Italian in high school and took the placement test to place into this level.
 Picture page A visual representation of Parker's Semester Schedule including days of the week and meeting times for the above-mentioned courses illustrated on a weekly calendar.
 Sample Schedule 2 Sample 2 is an image of student "Alex's" schedule.
 Alex has always loved history and is passionate about social issues, so they are interested in pursuing a major in the social sciences.
 They are excited to have the opportunity to explore courses in departments ranging from Anthropology to Politics to International and Global Studies (IGS).
 They would also like to begin learning a new language and decided to take Chinese given their specific interests in the socio-political history of Asia.
 They are feeling a little nervous about their Quantitative Reasoning and Science Core requirements, but are hoping to find courses in those areas that they enjoy.
-They will register for UWS or CSEM, Chinese 10, Environmental Studies 2a, IGS 10a, and HWL-1a.
+They will register for Chinese 10a, Environmental Studies 2a, IGS 10a, HWL-1 and FYS or CSEM.
 Explanation: